alexkademan/wfca/Certifications.md

 icon-class-name: certificate

-excerpt: This is an excerpt for the certifications page.
+excerpt: WFCA members are certified professionals.
+Assuring you’ve chosen the right company for your job.

 ---